Brown-Forman

 Brown-Forman Corporation is an American family-controlled publicly traded company, one of the largest in the spirits and wine business.
-Based in Louisville, Kentucky, it manufactures several very well known brands throughout the world, including Jack Daniel's, Old Forester, Woodford Reserve, GlenDronach, BenRiach, Glenglassaugh, Herradura, Korbel, and Chambord.
-Brown-Forman formerly owned Southern Comfort and Tuaca before selling them off in 2016.
+Based in Louisville, Kentucky, it manufactures several well-known brands throughout the world, including Jack Daniel's, Old Forester, Woodford Reserve, GlenDronach, BenRiach, Glenglassaugh, Herradura, Korbel, and Chambord.
+Brown-Forman also owned Southern Comfort and Tuaca before selling them off in 2016.

-As of fiscal 2024 the company had gross sales of $5.32 billion and net sales of $4.178 billion.
-The roughly 40 members of the Brown family, cousins that are descendants of founder George Garvin Brown, control more than 70% of the voting shares and in 2016 had a net worth of $12.3 billion.
+As of fiscal 2024, Brown-Forman had gross sales of $5.32 billion and net sales of $4.178 billion.
+The roughly 40 members of the Brown family, cousins who are descendants of founder George Garvin Brown, control more than 70% of the voting shares and in 2026 had a net worth of $10.7 billion.

 History

+Early years

 According to Cengage, the company was founded in 1870 by George Garvin Brown, a young pharmaceuticals salesman in Louisville, and his partner John Forman.

 Brown had the then-novel idea of selling top-grade whiskey in sealed glass bottles.

 According to Forbes, the company was founded by Brown alone and he brought in his accountant as a partner in 1890 – changing the name to Brown-Forman and Company at that time in order to reflect the partnership.
 According to some sources, Brown's partner's given name was George (rather than John) and he died in 1901, and Brown purchased his stock.